 The New Craftsmen

 And so What is the best house to spend the weekend in?
 To recharge, to energise, to reflect, to connect, to remember – this is the Founders Retreat.
+It is a house for stories to be told, to be made – and whose inventory would make a storybook in itself.

-It is a weekend house for the founders of the New Craftsmen, Catherine Lock, Nathalie Melton and Mark Henderson, to retreat to, in a woodland clearing in rural Sussex.
+A weekend house for the founders of the New Craftsmen, Catherine Lock, Nathalie Melton and Mark Henderson, to retreat to, in a woodland clearing in rural Sussex.
 When we started working on it, I went with Catherine to the Weald and Downland Museum nearby, where orphaned timber frame houses have been reconstructed in their original simplicity.
 We decided our house should sit comfortably among the medieval houses, without needing to ape their historicism.

-Bedrooms lead out into the landscape, clad outside in wood-fired clay tiles, colour-graded to lighten as they rise.
+The bedroom blocks are clad outside in wood-fired clay tiles, colour-graded to lighten as they rise.
 Each has an external stair to a gently vaulted roof, recalling the house in Luca Guadagnino’s film A Bigger Splash on the southern Mediterranean island of Pantelleria, and hoping perhaps to bring some southern sun to rural Sussex.

 The local clay of the tiles, and the massive slabs of Hornton stone on the Hall roof tie the house to its place – and so to all the histories of the place.